doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ### Q: What About The 6 Worker Nodes?
 Why Is That Significant?

 Because the pods are scheduled across the 6 worker nodes, containers cannot be launched from node-local images.
 None of those images are cached on the worker node.

 On container birth, each worker must pull the image from DockerHub.

+Its significant because Dockerhub receives many requests in a short time frame.

-Also, each image pull request originates from a different worker node.
-Each has a different ip address.
+But each image pull request originates from a different worker node.
+And each worker node has a different IP address on the network.
+So then...

 ### Q: Why Are Workers Sharing The Dockerhub Limit?